 We have a parking lot on the northeast corner of Bryant Ave and 46th St (just east of our building), but you may also park along the city streets in our neighborhood.
 There is a wheelchair ramp on the south side of the building at our 46th St entrance.
 There is also a reserved parking space at the foot of the ramp.
 Once inside the door, you’ll find an elevator to the worship level immediately to your left.

 Our services will include symbols, smells, and vestments (the outfits priests wear) that are intended to make the experience special and set our worship apart from everyday life.
-At St. Luke’s, you can expect that we may worship a bit differently each week.
+At Sts.
+Luke & James you can expect that we may worship a bit differently each week.

 Although we always follow one of the traditional Episcopal liturgies (more on this below), we present these worship elements in a variety of ways.
 For example, three or four times a year we worship in near-silence to experience the contemplative traditions in Christian worship.
 On other Sundays, we may worship with gospel music and a jazz combo, or with classical music and a chamber group.
-The point is, at St. Luke’s we enjoy exploring worship styles while maintaining a focus on the unity of the sacraments.
+The point is, at Sts.
+Luke & James we enjoy exploring worship styles while maintaining a focus on the unity of the sacraments.

 There are several parts to a typical Sunday morning service and they are put together, much as a play would be, to bring you through an experience.
 In this case it is the experience of worship in community that we present to God.
 We use the Episcopal Book of Common Prayer to structure our services.
 It divides our worship into periods of instruction and readings (Liturgy of the Word), preparation, and the sharing of the Eucharist (Liturgy of the Table).
 You may follow the progress of the service using the Book of Common Prayer that is provided at each seat, or you may simply follow along in the worship bulletin that will be provided at the entrances of our worship space.

 There’s a lot of standing, sitting, kneeling, and bowing in an Episcopal worship service.
-Don’t let this confuse you.
-People who have been attending an Episcopal Church all their lives often have to look around to see what they are doing at that moment!
+Don’t worry if you feel confused; people who have been attending an Episcopal Church all their lives often have to look around to see what they are doing at that moment!
 So do what the people around you are doing—if it is comfortable for you—and enjoy.